Monroe County 1st District Court DUI - Drunk Driving Survival Guide

 In a recent Michigan State Police drunk driving audit, there were 440 DUI arrests in Monroe County with 162 breath tests, 224 blood tests with 100 chemical tests exceeding the Super Drunk level of 0.17.

-Judge Vitale, Judge Calkins and Bronson handled all of the misdemeanor DUI cases at the 1st District Court.
+Judge Vitale, Judge Nichols and Bronson handled all of the misdemeanor DUI cases at the 1st District Court.
 It appears approximately 15 DUI cases were dismissed with no trial acquittals meaning nobody won at trial, which is quite surprising.

 Each calendar year, I have upwards of 1500 potential contact me for legal help.
 I listen to every legal issue, and assess every case, providing the potential client with my insight and guidance.
 Unfortunately I am unable to help every client that contacts me for a number of reasons, but the main one is simply limited resources.